bousettayounes/High-Throughput-Streaming-Pipeline-3K-Records-per-Second/README.md

 # High-Throughput Streaming Pipeline: 3K Data Per-Sec

-This project implements a real-time data pipeline designed for seamless data ingestion, processing, and delivery.
+This project demonstrates a real-time streaming data pipeline designed to handle and process transactional data efficiently.
-The architecture leverages Apache Kafka for event streaming and Apache Spark for real-time data aggregation and processing.
-The pipeline integrates with a PostgreSQL database to store the processed data, enabling Business Intelligence (BI) teams to create dynamic, real-time visualizations.
+The pipeline incorporates modern tools and technologies like Kafka, Schema Registry, Spark, and PostgreSQL to process, aggregate, and store data for real-time updates and analysis.

 # In this project, I have used the following technologies:
 - Apache Kafka: For streaming and messaging.